silhavyj/Cryptoanalysis/README.md

 >
 ```
 ### input
-The program takes one required parameter which happens to the the file containing different ciphers to be cracked.
+The program takes one required parameter which happens to be the file containing different ciphers to be cracked.
 The ciphers are supposed to be separated by the `#` character.
 ```cmd
 gibberish test 1
 #